HackTestes/NVML-GPU-Control/README_PYPI.md

           Select a target GPU by its Universally Unique IDentifier (UUID).
 Example: --uuid "GPU-00000000-0000-0000-0000-000000000000".
 Note: UUID has preference over name

     --time-interval OR -ti <TIME_SECONDS>
-          Time period to wait before probing the GPU again.
+          Time period in seconds to wait before probing the GPU again.
 Works for all actions that run in a loop

     --retry-interval OR -ri <TIME_SECONDS>
           Time period in seconds to wait before trying to issue commands to the GPU again.
 Works for all actions that run in a loop